wp-plugins/windowpress/readme.txt

 [youtube https://www.youtube.com/watch?v=RyluYf_MnIY]

 = What's this plugin all about? =
 The main goal of WindowPress is to keep everything organized and enclose all administration tasks in just one browser tab.
 This plugin achieves this by turning wp-admin into a desktop-like environment, in which you can open new windows with your website's internal pages.
-So for example in one browser tab you can view your website, customize it, add new content, manage comments, change settings etc. Clicking an adminbar or adminmenu link changes the location of the active window, which feels just like the normal WordPress administration area, however when you hold a click on a link, you will open it in a new window.
-Then you can easily switch between opened windows in the adminbar taskbar.
+So for example in one browser tab you can view your website, customize it, add new content, manage comments, change settings etc. Clicking an admin bar or admin menu link changes the location of the active window, which feels just like the normal WordPress administration area, however when you hold a click on a link, you will open it in a new window.
+Then you can easily switch between opened windows in the admin bar taskbar.

 = Admin menu sliding =
 WindowPress adds a new feature to the admin menu (only for WindowPress admin area).
 You can hide admin menu and make it slide, so the pages in opened windows can be of full width.
 It can be easily turned on/off just like collapse menu feature.